Become a tutor

 - Provide evidence of knowledge of AP&P above that required by the students.
 This would be: training which has an AP&P component of greater depth than the MTI syllabus in at least some areas, eg sports massage, physiotherapy, osteopathy, chiropractic, medicine, nursing or fitness instruction, and/or portfolio evidence of further AP&P study, eg CDP courses or research projects.

 C. If you are applying to teach both massage and AP&P you must:

 - Fulfil all the criteria of A and B above.

-Generally - If you intend to work from a centre fewer than five miles from an existing MTI centre you should seek to establish a constructive and co-operative relationship with the training centre.
+If you intend to create a school fewer than five miles from an existing MTI centre you should seek to establish a constructive and co-operative relationship with the training centre.

 For more information, contact our New Tutor Liaison here.